 When conducting your menu analysis, look for nutrients and meal components under the minimum or over the maximum required range.
 For example, each breakfast served must offer at least one cup of fruit, and the menu planner would need to re-write the menu if any breakfast meal offers less than one cup of fruit.
-There are technology systems that make this easy by highlighting the compliant and non-compliant components and nutrients for simple corrections.
+There are also school nutrition software solutions that make this easy by highlighting the compliant and non-compliant components and nutrients for simple corrections.

 Be Prepared with Compliant Substitutions

 When an ingredient is not available, school districts are allowed to make substitutions.
-The important thing is to ensure that the meal patterns and nutrients are still in compliance.
+The important thing is to ensure that the meal patterns and nutrients are still in compliance with USDA regulations.
 Detailed documentation is necessary if there is ever a situation where a substitution would lead to breaking compliance.
 It is a good idea to have substitutions available that are compatible with your menu in case they are needed.

 Maintain Flexibility with Similar Daily Structure

 The more flexible your menu is, the easier it will be to make corrections when conducting your menu analysis.
 One way to do this is to have a similar daily meal structure, which allows for efficiently mixing and matching individual items as needed.
 Suppose most of your entrees provide two ounce-equivalents of meat/meat alternate and two ounce-equivalents of whole grain.
 In case of a supply shortage, simply swapping one entree for another provides confidence in meal pattern compliance.
 Similarly, if your fruit and vegetable offerings are always half a cup, it’s simple to substitute as needed.
 We recommend keeping a guide of vegetable subgroups for reference when swapping vegetables.

 The Right Tools Can Make Menu Analysis Simple